sohail-js/api-audio-transcript/README.md

 }
 ```

+**Note:**
-**Note:** When `diarize=true` is used, the model will be `gpt-4o-transcribe-diarize` which identifies and labels different speakers in the transcription.
+- When `diarize=true` is used, the model will be `gpt-4o-transcribe-diarize` which identifies and labels different speakers in the transcription.
 This is ideal for meetings, interviews, or any audio with multiple speakers.
+- When `accurate=true` is used, the model will be `gpt-4o-transcribe` which provides higher accuracy, especially useful for audio with background noise or complex dialogues.

 ### GET /